BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

     You can create your API Token by browsing to your user page by clicking your name at the top of the Portal page.
     Then click the API Tokens tab.
     Enter a name for your token, then click "Create API Token".
     Copy the generated token, and use it to populate the  CKAN_API_TOKEN environment variable.
 Note: the token will only be displayed ONCE when it is created, however you can create and delete as many tokens as you wish.
+    If you wish, add your token to your password manager of choice
 10. Ensure the environment variable is set whenever you wish to download data from the data portal.
 11. Ensure you have sufficient storage available for your selected data to download.
 Size requirements can be viewed in README.txt.
 12. Run `download.py`, `download.sh` or `download.ps1` again